 Hartford Man Pleads Guilty to Federal Firearm Charge

-Pena has been detained since his federal arrest on June 24, 2018.
+Evans has been detained since his arrest.